LIST OF SELECTED PARTICIPANTS for the National Workshop on Exploring Indigenous Knowledge Systems of India with special reference to Northeast India

 Concept Note

-Indigenous Knowledge System or IKS stands for the knowledge system rooted in traditional wisdom, cultural practices and beliefs, developed by indigenous communities over generations, passed down orally and culturally (Textbook).
+Indigenous Knowledge System or IKS stands for the knowledge system rooted in traditional wisdom, cultural practices and beliefs, developed by indigenous communities over generations, passed down orally and culturally.
 The Indigenous Knowledge System is closely tied to the environment, that IKS may contain insights into sustainable living and sustainable development, also offering valuable ways to combat climate change.
 The indigenous communities of each region shared an inseparable relationship with their environment which allowed the communities to develop in the fields of agriculture, biodiversity preservation, resource planning and sustainable living.

 In the light of NEP 2020, the exploration of Indigenous Knowledge System or IKS and its integration into the modern disciplines is under spotlight.
 Through a blend of modern discipline and traditional wisdom, NEP 2020 envisions a pedagogy that adapts modern sciences with the culture and heritage of the learner.
 This integration is believed to bring in the positive aspects of both systems, resulting in the development of more sophisticated disciplines that respect and utilise the traditional practices with modern techniques, encouraging sustainability and connection with the environment.